cwithac/thedisneyvault/README.md

 + Share with social media.

 ### Known Issues
-+ OMDB data not exclusive to Disney and/or Disney animated.
++ OMDB data not exclusive to Disney and/or Disney animated films.
 + Duplicate data able to be added in both films and characters.
-+ No review or content validation of images for quality (site age rating).
++ No review or validation of images or content for quality (site age rating).
-+ No character type username/password restriction.
++ No username/password restriction.
-+ Film and character information not sorted (alphabetically, by date...).
++ Film and character information not sorted (alphabetically, by release date...) in view or in dropdown in add.

 ---

-*For educational purposes only.*

 *All images, films and characters property of [The Walt Disney Company](https://thewaltdisneycompany.com/).*